otonashixav/solid-flip/README.md

 Takes a callback, used to schedule element operations between integrations.
 When called within an integration, causes the callback passed to be called after all the integrations have returned.
 When called within `onUpdate`, causes the callback passed to be called after all `onUpdate` callbacks have been called.
 Any style changes to elements via any method should be wrapped in an `onCommit`, so that integrations that need to read values from elements read correctly before any changes have been applied.

 ## Changelog

+### 0.9.0

+- Remove `onCommit` and `onUpdate`.
+Instead, use `onMount` for the same effect as `onUpdate`. `onCommit` has no new equivalent as there is no common use for it, though `createRenderEffect` should always run before `onMount`.
+- Added `readonly` to `InitialIntegration` and `MoveIntegration` els parameters, since the passed array should not be modified.
+This makes the interface less clean, but this is mostly preferable to cloning before passing.
+- `removeEls` on `ExitIntegration` now accepts an optional array of elements in addition to an optional single element.

 ### 0.8.5